nadegeguiglielmoni/genome_assembly_tools/templates/header.md

 * [data/assemblers.csv](data/assemblers.csv) for genome assemblers.
 * [data/processors.csv](data/processors.csv) for assembly pre- or post-processing tools.

-Modifications to this readme should be done in the template file of the corresponding section (see [templates](templates).
+Modifications to this readme should be done in the template file of the corresponding section (see [templates](templates)).
 Every month, a Github action automatically updates the README using the data and templates, fetching the latest commit date for each software.

 ## Table of contents